These Are The Five Best and Worst-Performing Small-Cap Stocks In May 2022

 BlackSky Technology (108%)

 Founded in 2013 and headquartered in Philadelphia, this company offers real-time geospatial intelligence, imagery and related data analytic products and services.
 Blacksky Technology Inc (NYSE:BKSY) shares are down by over 50% year to date and by over 70% in the last year.
 As of writing, BlackSky Technology shares were trading around $2.1388, giving it a market cap of more than $260 million.
-Its shares have a 52-week range of $1.00 to $13.20.7 Large-Cap Stocks to Help Navigate a Volatile Market
+Its shares have a 52-week range of $1.00 to $13.20.7 ESG Stocks that are Leading the Way to a Better World

 .